Gallicchio-Lab/water-droplet-hydration/README.md

 ```
 Each replica runs in a separate subdirectory named ```r0```, ```r1```, etc. Each cycle generates ```.out```, ```.dms```, ```.log```, ```.pdb```, and ```.dcd``` files.
 For example the binding energy samples for the first cycle of replica 2 are stored in the file ```r2/water-droplet-ethanol_1.out``` .
 The .dms files are used to start the following cycle.
 The .pdb and .dcd files are used for trajectory visualization.

 The ASyncRE process can be killed at any time with ```^C``` and optionally restarted.
 However, replicas currently running on remote machines are likely to keep running and may have to be killed before ASyncRE can be restarted.
-To start from scratch (that is from the first cycle) remove the replicas directories by doing ```rm -r r? r??```.
+To start from scratch (that is from the first cycle) remove all of the replicas directories by doing ```rm -r r? r??```.

 ## Output

 Once the simulation has started, replica directories pointing at each lambda value in the alchemical schedule are produced.
-In each replica directory, a  ```*.out``` is created producing columns of values in the order: temperature, lambda, lambda1, lambda2, alpha, u0, w0, total potential energy, binding energy.
+In each replica directory, a  ```*.out``` is created, producing columns of values in the order: temperature, lambda, lambda1, lambda2, alpha, u0, w0, total potential energy, binding energy.

 This output file can then be used to analyze the average value of different parameters over the course of simulation.